NatBea03/ISS-Tracker/README.md

 |`/epochs/<epoch>/speed`|Returns the speed of the ISS at the timestamp provided|
 |`/epochs/<epoch>/location`|Returns the location of the ISS at the timestamp provided|

-Finally, when done with the dontainer you can type:
+Finally, when done with the app you can type:

 `docker compose down`

-to stop and remove all container that were started.
+to stop and remove all containers that were started.

 ### Pytest